By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Also, McCandless's story has touched a lot of people, which adds to his heroic status.
 Thanks to Krakauer's book and the movie that came later, McCandless's journey has made many folks think about their own lives and values.
 His story has sparked talks about following your dreams, the call of the wild, and the risks of idealism.
 Sure, some critics say he was reckless and his actions led to his early death.
 But others see his life as a powerful reminder of the human drive for freedom and meaning.
 The fact that people are still fascinated by his story and have so many different takes on it shows just how deeply he's impacted our collective minds.

-So, in the end, Christopher McCandless can be seen as a hero because he bravely went after a life true to his beliefs, showed deep intellectual and moral strength, and left a lasting impact on others.
+So yeah, in the end, Christopher McCandless can be seen as a hero because he bravely went after a life true to his beliefs, showed deep intellectual and moral strength, and left a lasting impact on others.
 Even though his journey had a tragic ending, McCandless's quest for authenticity and meaning still resonates today.
-His life is a strong reminder of how complex heroism is and how much we all want to find truth and purpose.
+His life is like this strong reminder of how complex heroism is and how much we all want to find truth and purpose.
 By digging into his reasons and what his actions mean on a bigger scale, we can really appreciate the nuanced heroism that marks his legacy.

 Browse our vast selection of original essay samples, each expertly formatted and styled